-What would you do if you only had twenty four hours in one city?
+What would you do if you only had 24 hours in one city?
 It’s not exactly a lot of time.
 You can’t get to know the city—all you can do is give it a cursory look.
-Twenty four hours is just a quick skim and because of that reason, I hate spending only a day in a city.
+Twenty-four hours is just a quick skim, and because of that, I hate spending only a day in a city.
 I never walk away feeling like I really know the place.
-But I suddenly found myself with only twenty four hours in Dublin and had to cram a thousand year old city into one day of travel.
+But I suddenly found myself with only 24 hours in Dublin and had to cram a thousand-year old city into one day of travel.
 How do you spend one day in Dublin?
 Here’s how:

 This gaol was used as a prison up until 1910.
-It was temporarily used after the 1916 Easter uprising for mass executions and war for independence.
-Often there were about 8 people to a tiny cell.
+It was temporarily used after the 1916 Easter uprising and during the War of Independence for imprisonment and mass executions.
+Often there were about eight people to a tiny cell.
 In 1960, it was restored and then opened as a museum during the 1990s.
 It has a great introductory exhibit too.
-Plus, your ticket gets you a tour which lasts one hour and begins on the hour.
+Plus, your ticket gets you a tour that lasts one hour and begins on the hour.

-Take a tour of Ireland’s most famous college and see the 9th century Book of Kells, an embroidered Latin version of the Bible.
+Take a tour of Ireland’s most famous college and see the ninth-century Book of Kells, an embroidered Latin version of the Bible.
 The tour lasts 30 minutes and provides some funny commentary.
 After that you can head into the library to see the Book of Kells.

 Dinner and drinks on Temple Bar

-Sure it’s touristy but it’s quite a good “craick” as the Irish would say.
-You can get away from the main tourist fare and head to The Porterhouse, a local brewery that makes an excellent stout and great Irish food.
-No matter where you go though, after running around all day, you will definitely need another drink and some hearty food.
+Sure, it’s touristy, but it’s quite a good “craick” as the Irish would say.
+You can get away from the main tourist fare and head to the Porterhouse, a local brewery that makes an excellent stout and great Irish food.
+No matter where you go, though, after running around all day, you’ll definitely need another drink and some hearty food.

 If you do have limited time in Dublin, I suggest the hop on/hop off tour bus.
 It will cut down your walking time dramatically and allow you to squeeze more into your day.
-Moreover, you get a very lively live commentary from the drivers and your pass gives you discounts into most of the major attractions.
+Moreover, you get very lively commentary from the drivers, and your pass gives you discounts into most of the major attractions.

-The next time I get to Dublin though, you can bet it will be for more than 24 hours.
+The next time I get to Dublin, though, you can bet it’ll be for more than 24 hours.